WavePlayz/Script-API/README.md

 	)
 })
 ```
-save the code in your `script.js` main file and open the world, you should now see spam in the chat if not then something might be wrong :( recheck what went wromg.
+save the code in your `script.js` / main file then open the world, you should now see a spam in the chat.. if not then something is wrong :( recheck what went wrong.